tdziurko/tdziurko.github.io/_posts/2021-07-21-vp-of-engineering-working-in-hr.markdown

 ---
 layout: post
 title: VP of Engineering working in HR?
-description: First part of interview with me as a part of some external cooperation in SoftwareMill, company I work for.
+description: First part of an interview with me as a part of an external cooperation in SoftwareMill, company I work for.
 date: 2021-07-21 12:00:00
 author: tomek
 image: '/images/vpoe-cover.png'